Cylinder heads are usually located on the top of the engine block.

-A Cylinder head is usually located on the top of the engine block.
-Cylinder heads serves as a housing for components such as, Intake and exhaust valves, Camshafts, Valve Springs And Lifters.
+A cylinder head serves as a housing for components such as, Intake and exhaust valves, Camshafts, Valve Springs And Lifters.